 *Certain agencies are offering tours that bring tourists inside the place with possibility to come closer to the workers and take photos.
 We do not support these kind of tours as we believe they are disrespectful and might bother workers in their activities.

 If you want to experience India like a local you should definitely go to one of the street markets.

 Our recommendation is Crawford market – noisy, packed, pulsating knot of streets where people sell and buy all kind of things that you can possibly imagine.

-You will be offered food, drinks, sweets, clothes, shoes, kitchen stuff and all kinds of stuff actually.
+You can buy food, drinks, sweets, clothes, shoes, kitchen stuff and all kinds of stuff actually.

-Do dare to try some of the amazing street foods that are being sold right there on the street.
-Don`t think too much and just do it, you will not regret it โ it’s a promise.
+Do dare to try some of the amazing street foods that are right there on the street stalls.
+Don`t think too much and just do it, you will not regret it – it’s a promise.

 There is no a real direction to follow – just walk around where your instinct is bringing you.
 Besides great local food, you can buy fresh fruit and some interesting souvenirs.

 Among the other amazing places to visit in Mumbai, going to a street market, if possible this specific one, is the top choice and the best of the best things to do in Mumbai – it’s a world itself and, if you are in Mumbai, you just must go there!
 You will love it or you will hate it but it will certainly not leave you indifferent.

 Cost → Free

 Time → 2h